dawright22/multi-cloud-k8-demo/README.md

+#Please visit dawright22/connected-clouds for a more up-to-date version

 # Multi-cloud-k8-demo
 A terraform module to create a basic MariaDB SQL service and the Transit APP that is configured to use Dynamic Secrets and Transit Encryption using Vault.
 To conect these service Consul is configuread as a service registory.